mpuening/learn-jakartaee/DATA_SOURCES.md

 to re-compile the code to use a different database, assuming the app contains the proper database drivers.

+But that is just one implementation.
+Another implementation might be to delegate to another DataSource looked up via JNDI.
+This approach would be useful to get around the GlassFish conundrum mentioned above.

 An important Open Liberty note is that the data source class must exist in its global library path, and not just WEB-INF lib.
 So one will need to reference the datasource project along with the Hikari and SLF4J jar files in the server.xml.

-I did not fully complete the data source class to test support for the Hikari connection pool properties.
+As far as Hikari goes, I did not fully complete the data source class to have support for the Hikari connection pool configuration properties.
 But that is not a difficult task.